 Despite various interventions and extra supports, if students are still far below grade level, another possible intervention is retention.
-Parents/guardians will be an integral part of the decision making process for retaining their child through the SSPT meetings and in written reports of student classes, and even to the entire school during assemblies.
-Parents will be invited to assemblies that include "celebrations of learning" to see their child(ren) celebrated.

-progress.
-Parents/guardians will be informed about the possibility of retention by t Although parents will be informed throughout the process, the final decision for with the Head of School. he end of March or retention rest
+Parents/guardians will be an integral part of the decision-making process for retaining their child through the SSPT meetings and in written reports of student progress.
+Parents/guardians will be informed about the possibility of retention by the end of March.
+Although parents will be informed throughout the process, the final decision for retention rests with the Head of School.